Histwo/Arts/_posts/2025-02-25-WhenTheDovesCry.md

 ---
-title: "When Doves Cry: The Creator’s Insight into Prince’s Haunting Anthem of Massacre and Betrayal"
+title: "When the Doves Cry: The Creator’s Insight into Prince’s Haunting Anthem of Massacre and Betrayal"
 date: 2025-02-25
 ---